omahs/js-sdk/README.md

 ### Environments

-There are currently three environments can be tested on, each of which can be generated from a custom command, which would automatically import all the libraries in `./packages/*`.
+There are currently three environments that can be tested on, each of which can be generated from a custom command, which would automatically import all the libraries in `./packages/*`.
 The UI of HTML & React are visually identical but they are using different libraries.

 | Environment | Generate Command  | Test Location              |
 | ----------- | ----------------- | -------------------------- |